OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 ## Remediation

-While safeguards such as deny listing or allow listing of file extensions, using “Content-Type” from the header, or using a file type recognizer may not always be protections against this type of vulnerability.
+While safeguards such as deny lists or allow lists of file extensions, using `Content-Type` from the header, or using a file type recognizer may not always be protections against this type of vulnerability.
 Every application that accepts files from users must have a mechanism to verify that the uploaded file does not contain malicious code.
 Uploaded files should never be stored where the users or attackers can directly access them.